Earl Wilbur Sutherland Jr.: Awards and achievements

 In 1952, Sutherland was awarded the Banting Memorial Lectureship and, in 1953, was elected as the Chairman of the Case Western Reserve University Department of Pharmacology in Cleveland, Ohio.
 He was awarded the Career Investigator position at the American Heart Association in 1967 and was elected as member of the National Academy of Sciences in 1973.

 Sutherland was also a member of various scientific societies which included the American Society of Biological Chemists, the American Chemical Society, the American Society for Pharmacology and Experimental Therapeutics, the American Association for the Advancement of Science, and Sigma Xi.

 From 1951 to 1956, Sutherland was a member of the editorial board for the Biochemical Preparations Journal.
 The editorial board of the Journal of Pharmacology and Experimental Therapeutics sought is attention from 1957 to 1958.

 Death

-On March 9, 1974, Sutherland died of internal bleeding due to surgical complications after suffering a massive esophageal hemorrhage.
+On March 9, 1974, Sutherland died of internal bleeding due to surgical complications following a massive esophageal hemorrhage.
 He was 58 years old.

 Legacy

-After Sutherland's death, in 1974, the University of Miami's Leonard M. Miller School of Medicine established the Sutherland Memorial Lecture.
+After Sutherland's death, in 1974, the Miller School of Medicine established the Sutherland Memorial Lecture.
 In 1976, Vanderbilt University created the Sutherland Prize which is awarded annually to a faculty member whose work has garnered them national, if not international, acclaim and respect.
 Recipients are awarded $5,000, and their name is engraved on a silver bowl.
 Vanderbilt honored Sutherland in 1997 by starting a Sutherland lecture, and again in 2001 in the creation of the Sutherland Chair of Pharmacology.
 Heidi E. Hamm, a member of the Vanderbilt faculty, was appointed to this position upon its establishment and still maintains this title.